Mojkan/Portfolio/Projects/Game Engine/README.md

 The game engine turned out better than what I anticipated.
 It currently supports several fundamental systems of a engine, including game objects, scenes, collision, audio, input, components and more, which I will list below.
 While developing the engine, I also created a very simple prototype game for testing and development purposes.
 It is available for download below.

-Below, you can read about the engine, which I have divided into different sections: engine structure and architecture, game objects and components, scenes and optimizations.
+Below, you can read about the engine, which I have divided into different sections: engine structure and architecture, game objects and components, scenes and optimization.

 [VIEW THE FULL PROJECT FILES HERE!](https://github.com/Mojkan/SDL_Game_Engine/tree/main/SDL_Game)